slaxman/TokenExchange/README.md

   - DeleteToken
     Delete an entry in the token exchange database.
 Specify 'function=deleteToken&id=string' in the HTTP request.

+  - EmptyWallet
+    Empty the Bitcoin wallet and send all of the coins to the target address.
+The transaction fee will be subtracted from the amount sent.
+Specify 'function=emptyWallet&address=string' in the HTTP request.

   - GetAccounts
     List bitcoin addresses that are associated with NXT users.
 Specify 'function=getAccounts&account=n&address=s' in the HTTP request.
 Specify 'account' to return the bitcoin address associated with that NXT account or specify 'address' to return the NXT account associated with that bitcoin address.
 All addresses are returned if neither parameter is specified.